madhavmehta1/Hadoop-Project/README.md

 Please find the output for the following pairs:
 (0,1), (20, 28193), (1, 29826), (6222, 19272), (28041, 28056)

-Submit the source code and the output via the elearning website.

 Q2.
 Please answer this question by using dataset from Q1.